astrocodex/astrocodex.github.io/_sources/intro.md

 - Model Fitting (e.g., chi-squared, linear least squares, MCMC methods)
 - Numerical Methods (Runge-Kutta / N-body solver, fluids)

-## Usage

-The ```codex``` is organized as a ```juptyer-book``` built with ``myst`` tools.
-This allows for exercises to be rendered as webpages with rich text annotation (such as tips and warnings) which can also be rendered directly within ```jupyter``` notebooks.
-Any exercise can be downloaded as a notebook in one click from the page.
-Each exercise links directly to any needed external dataset.
-The admonitions used throughout can be rendered directly within `jupyter-lab` by using the `jupyterlab myst` plugin, which is pip-installable.
-But one could also simply extract the questions into a more bare-bones format.

-Anyone is welcome to use, download, and modify the materials on this site to suit their teaching needs.
-We ask that *solutions* to the exercises in this repository (whether ours or your own) *not* be distributed publicly.

-**Solutions** to the exercises are stored in a private GitHub repository within the ```astrocodex``` organization.
-Instructors desiring solutions for any subset of the exercises are encouraged to submit a request to **astrocodex@googlegroups.com**.
-Solutions will be provided upon reasonable evidence of an instructor role.
-We ask instructors to use discretion with solutions; as these exercises are designed for use in a classroom setting, their longevity is aided by a lack of solution proliferation.

-## Contributing

-The ```astrocodex``` is open-source, and we encourage contributions.
-If you have an exercise or set of exercises you think would fit well into the codex, you can create a submission following our submission guidelines.

-Exercises submitted to the codex should have
-- an author / contributor list with associated ORCIDs,
-- A short (one-line) description of the contents
-- A set of tags
-- A `requirements.txt` file with a list of any packages needed to complete the exercises,
-- Any images or external data files needed,
-- A short list of learning objectives for the assignment
-- Any relevant instructor notes for carrying out the assignment

-We are working toward a streamlined and maintainable process for ingesting submissions.
-For the time being, submissions can be sent to astrocodex@googlegroups.com.

 ## Contact
 The AstroCodEx Team can be reached at **astrocodex@googlegroups.com**.